-- What's the distance and general direction from Peak B to the summit of Peak A at 320°?
-As the crow flies, it's 0.5 miles.
-The direction is generally NNE. - You have previously named Peak A. The photo marks the prominence of Peak B. Knowing this, point to the location of Peak A on the photo.
-It's the prominence above and to the right of the black V. - What feature does the blue (black) "V" point to?
-The flatish area is the pass between Peak 5842 and Gunn PK, leading to Gunn lake. - Based on its position relative to Peak B, and to Merchant 6113', can you identify the feature to which the black arrow points?
-It's the saddle near the 5000' contour line.
+A PROMINENT PEAK TO THE NW AT ABOUT 320°, ("PEAK A") What is the name of "Peak A," the peak are you looking at?
+What is the summit elevation?
+You take another bearing from the true summit of Merchant on a prominence at 296° ("Peak B").
+How would you identify Peak B to someone else?
+What's the distance and general direction from Peak B to the summit of Peak A at 320°? • You have previously named Peak A .
+The photo marks the prominence of Peak B .
+Knowing this, point to the location of Peak A on the photo.
+What feature does the blue (black as seen here) "V" point to?
+Based on its position relative to Peak B, and to Merchant 6113', can you identify the feature to which the black arrow points?
 PHOTO 4 (INDEX AND BARING MAPS PAIRED TOGETHER)